 Every dog owner knows how difficult it is to protect a dog from fleas.
 The worst thing is that the traditionally used methods, such as conventional flea shampoos and collars, often contain pyrethrins and organophosphates, which are suspected neurotoxicants and carcinogens.
 What you should do instead is tend your pet with a flea comb once a week and use non-toxic shampoos, preferably organic.

-As you can see, there are many ways in which you can be a responsible pet owner.
+As you can see, there are many ways in which you can be a responsible and eco friendly pet owner.
 Not only will you help protect the environment, but you’ll also provide your pet with the best and healthiest care possible, which is the ultimate goal.

 Salman Zafar is an ecopreneur, consultant, advisor, speaker and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection, conservation and sustainable development.
 His geographical areas of focus include Asia, Middle East, Africa and Europe.
 Salman is the Founder of EcoMENA, a popular voluntary organization based in Qatar.
 He is also the Founder and CEO of BioEnergy Consult, a reputed consulting firm active in biomass, waste-to-energy and waste management segments.